 It is what it is...

 It is what it is.
 But it ain’t always “just” what it is.
-When you see me at the gym and I’m bench pressing less than you, does that mean I’m not as Strong?
-If my face is purple, I’m screaming and have two nervous-looking spotters, then I would lean toward “yes.”
+When you see me at the gym and I’m bench pressing less than you, does that mean I’m not as strong?
+If my face is purple, I’m screaming and both of my spotters are nervous, then I would lean toward “yes.”
 However, all other things being equal, unless you have observed my entire routine and/or you know where upon the chronology of my macrocycle I currently reside, then don’t judge me.
 Similarly, save your judgment of others in this way.
 My name isn't Exercise Jesus, but you will see where I’m going.

 I am as competitive as anyone you know, but I have had to let go the urge to “one-up” the guy on the machine next to me (smell the satire).
 I am, at first, talking about performance comparison based on load or intensity.
 Going further, however, let’s address technique.
 My bad.
 Tolerate my reference to technique.